nXhermane/rust_task-tracker_cli/README.md

 ## Features
 - Add, list, complete, edit, and remove tasks
 - Persistent local storage (JSON)
-- Search and filter by status or text
-- Export/import tasks
 - Simple, human-readable output for piping and scripting

 ## Requirements